Tips for avoiding money collection delays at the end of your sale

-The post-collect method worked well for the company because they knew the school was under obligation to pay the invoice for a fundraiser with overinflated sales results.
-At the same time, many schools were fearful that if they decided to instead collect money up front with the order, it would ultimately hurt their sale.
+The post-collect method worked well for the company because they knew the school was under obligation to pay the overinflated fundraiser invoice.
+Plus, many schools were fearful that if they decided to instead collect money up front with the order, it would ultimately hurt their sale.
 They felt people would not want to order and pay up front based solely on what they saw in a brochure.

 The main reason for the shift to pre-collect was that schools grew tired of chasing down the money after the sale was over.
 Many schools began to look for other viable ways to raise money.
 Some companies saw this as a problem and began selling schools on the idea of collecting money up front.

 Pre-collect sales turned out to be much easier to run.
 Plus, schools didn’t have to deal with lost profit due to the return of unsold merchandise.

 Pretty soon all fundraising companies jumped on board and the pre-collect method became the standard for the industry.
 As a result, most groups now collect money with the order.

 In addition to making sure that you collect fundraising money up front before submitting your order for processing, you'll want to communicate and enforce the importance of this throughout your sale.
 Here are the times to talk about the importance of money collection: